 A. All text, graphics, user interfaces, visual interfaces, photographs, trademarks (whether or not registered), logos, sounds, music, and artwork (collectively, “Marks”), including but not limited to the design, structure, selection, coordination, expression, “look and feel” and arrangement of such Marks, contained on the Software is owned, controlled or licensed by or to NYPL and its suppliers, and is protected by trade dress, copyright, patent and trademark laws, and various other intellectual property rights and unfair competition laws.
 The Marks of NYPL and NYPL’s suppliers may not be used without prior written consent of NYPL or NYPL’s suppliers, as the case may be.

 IV.
 Age of Users

-A. Individuals under the age of 18 are not permitted to use the Software without the supervision of a parent or legal guardian.
+A. The Software is not intended for use by any person under the age of 13.
 Furthermore, NYPL does not knowingly collect or solicit personal information from children under the age of 13 or knowingly allow such persons to register for an account online or to post personal information online.
 Should NYPL learn that someone under the age of 13 has provided any personal information to or on the Software, NYPL will remove that information as soon as possible.

 V. Feedback; Usage Data